Path decoding

 ]

-…and you will get an Artist instance in params.artist and an Album instance in params.album.
-The decoding will by default support album_name and album_pk if you register it like this.
+…and you will get an Artist instance as artist (also in params.artist) and an Album instance in album.
 The name lookup assumes your name field is called name on the model.
 There’s an advanced registration system for more complex lookups, but this should cover most usages.

 Use iommi decoders on a function based view